Errol Sawyer: Early life

 Sawyer was born in Miami, Florida, to parents Robert Earl Sawyer (1923–94) and Mamie Lucille Donaldson (1928–2009).
 His father was an African American playwright, actor, director and producer whose family emigrated from Nassau, Bahamas, to Miami.
 His mother, an African American-Cherokee Indian originally from Bainbridge, Georgia, was head of the Intensive Care Unit of the Bronx-Lebanon Hospital Center in The Bronx, New York City, for 25 years.
 She had a passion for theatre.

 In 1950, Sawyer moved with his mother and sister Wanda from Miami to Harlem, New York City, and three years later to The Bronx.
 In 1961, he graduated from James Monroe High School.
 From 1962 to 1966, he studied history and political science at New York University.
 Nearby Greenwich Village exposed him to another world of art and culture, and to chess, which has remained a passion for him.
 According to Sawyer, the Woodstock Festival, in 1969, had a big impact on his career path.
-He was in the 1960s a regular at Mickey Ruskin's club Max's Kansas City, where he met Jimi Hendrix, Robert Rauschenberg, Larry Rivers, Claes Oldenburg, Andy Warhol, and Diane Arbus.
+In the 1960s, he was a regular at Mickey Ruskin's club Max's Kansas City, where he met Jimi Hendrix, Robert Rauschenberg, Larry Rivers, Claes Oldenburg, Andy Warhol, and Diane Arbus.
 Arbus would later make a portrait of him in her studio.